Cut transport bottlenecks to help ports grow, say MPs

 The government is already reviewing current guidance - under which port operators and other businesses are expected to pay mitigation costs for any transport improvements which disrupt existing road and rail users.

-Unlike many ports in Europe, which are state-owned, most ports in the UK are privately run and do not qualify for state subsidies under European Union state aid rules.'New capacity'
+Unlike many ports in Europe, which are state-owned, most ports in the UK are privately run and do not qualify for state subsidies under European Union state aid rules.

 But support is provided within the existing EU rules in certain shipping sectors where UK operators are judged to directly compete with European rivals.